 Coronary Arteries and Heart Function

-The coronary arteries deliver blood to the heart muscle, providing a continuous supply of oxygen and nutrients needed for it to stay healthy and function normally.
+The coronary arteries deliver blood to the heart muscle.
+The blood provides a continuous supply of oxygen and nutrients needed for the heart to stay healthy and work as it should.

 Supply and demand

-The coronary arteries regulate the supply of blood to your heart muscle depending on how much oxygen your heart needs at the time, as indicated by:
+The coronary arteries regulate the supply of blood to your heart muscle depending on how much oxygen your heart needs at the time.
+This is shown by:

 - The number of times your heart beats per minute (heart rate).